Alexander Kolodin: Legal career

 In June 2023, Kolodin supported a bill to allow hand counting of votes, thus discouraging the use of voting machines.
-The same month, Kolodin unsuccessfully sued to end early voting in Arizona.
+The same month, Kolodin unsuccessfully sued to end no-excuse mail-in early voting in Arizona.
 Kolodin represented the group Clean Elections USA after they were involved in a lawsuit for violations of the Voting Rights Act.

 Kolodin also represented the CyberNinjas after it was commissioned by the Arizona Senate to conduct an audit.
 In 2022, when the House Select Committee to Investigate January 6 subpoenaed the phone records of Republican Party Chair Kelly Ward, Kolodin represented Ward in the appeal before the U.S. Supreme Court to block access to her records.

 In 2022, Kolodin successfully represented Congressman Paul Gosar before the Arizona Supreme Court in a suit seeking to bar him from the Arizona ballot on Fourteenth Amendment grounds.
 The following year, Kolodin praised the ruling, while criticizing Democratic Secretary of State Adrian Fontes, who expressed public disappointment he would not be able to keep former President Donald Trump from appearing on the ballot in Arizona in 2024.

 In December 2023, Kolodin received an admonition by the Arizona Bar for his involvement in efforts to overturn the 2020 election, including acting as local Counsel for Sidney Powell's election fraud case in Arizona.
+The Arizona State Bar directed him to take ethics classes and placed him on probation.
 Kolodin also filed a lawsuit alleging Sharpies were a cause of ballot fraud in a conspiracy known as #Sharpiegate, which was also scrutinized by the bar.

+Political positions

 Water rights

 In 2023, Kolodin introduced multiple bills aimed at addressing the water crises both throughout Arizona and particularly in the Rio Verde foothills.
 These efforts ranged from attempts to guarantee water to the citizens of the Foothills and barring Maricopa County from issuing new building permits to the community while long-term solutions are worked out, amongst others.
 On April 10, 2023, Kolodin's bill to secure water for Rio Verde passed the House with a bipartisan supermajority.
 It was eventually signed into law and water was restored.